Wan Mei Tan: Protesters block 16th and Valencia following pedestrian's death

-Ten days after 64-year-old Wan Mei Tan was struck by a driver and died from her injuries, Mission residents and advocates on Friday blocked the intersection of 16th and Valencia Streets to honor the life lost and call for improved pedestrian safety in the neighborhood.
+Ten days after 64-year-old Wan Mei Tan was struck by a driver and died from her injuries, Mission residents and advocates on Friday blocked the intersection of 16th and Valencia Streets to honor Tan and call for improved pedestrian safety.

-During rush hour at 5 p.m., with the help of a couple of police officers, two dozen participants cut off all traffic passing through the intersection where Tan fell and never stood up again.
+During rush hour at 5 p.m., with the help of a couple of police officers, two dozen participants cut off all traffic passing through the intersection where Tan took her final fall.

 “Think about the inconvenience that you’re experiencing now.
 And think about the families who are breathing, mourning at this time,” he continued.

-It is worth mentioning that this was a vigil for Tan, with none of Tan’s families or friends showing up.
-Multiple attempts by the organizers to get in contact with the family had failed, and no one present had any clue about Tan’s life other than scant details from SFPD reports and the media.
+While the Friday event was a vigil for Tan, multiple attempts by the organizers to get in contact with her family failed, and no one present knew anything about Tan’s life other than scant details from SFPD reports and the media.

-“This is also part of the problem that happens with pedestrian collisions and deaths,” said Ortiz.
-“There’s not a streamlined approach to make sure that the families are getting contacted.”

 Much of the time, providing services that families may desperately need is the onus of the police department, which may not have the best training to help with financial support or grief counseling services.